 Essential Questions

-- What ecosystems on Guam are affected by wildfires? - Whose responsibility is it to protect our natural resources? - How am I affected by wildfires?
+- What ecosystems on Yap are affected by wildfires? - Who manages and protects our natural resources? - What natural resources do we depend on in Yap? - How am I affected by wildfires? - What are solutions to help prevent wildfires?

 Anticipatory Set